streamx-dev/streamx-commerce-accelerator/README.md

 ## Cloud deploy

-Cloud deployment can be done using bash script lunched from local host or GitHub Action.
+Cloud deployment can be done using bash script launched from local host or GitHub Action.
 Both options are interchangeable.

 ### Deploy from local
 Prerequisites: